 - Used in temperature sensor.

-- Push-Pull amplifying circuits fall under the category of the classic amplifier circuit which makes use of this NPN transistor.
+- Push-Pull amplifying circuits, which fall under the category of the classic amplifier circuit, make use of this NPN transistor.